 Meet our board members

-“In addition to being on the Board, I volunteer at Insight Garden Program in San Quentin prison.
+“In addition to being on the Board, I volunteer at Land Together in San Quentin prison.
 The program provides a green oasis in an otherwise grey environment, and the curriculum combining practical learning with personal growth is truly transformational.
 I’m inspired by the class participants and their commitment to the program.”

 Dan Geiger, Principal of Dan Geiger Consulting, is a social entrepreneur with more than 25 years of start-up, executive and consulting experience.
 Prior to starting his consulting practice in 2015, Dan was Executive Director of the U.S. Green Building Council – Northern California Chapter.
 As its first employee, he led the organization to become one of the largest and most influential USGBC chapters in the country.